Skip to main content

 Date Cake (كيك التمر)

-Moist, spiced cake made with chopped dates, walnuts, and warm spices like cinnamon and cardamom.
-Dates provide natural sweetness and incredible moisture.
-Sometimes made with caramel sauce or toffee glaze.
-This modern Saudi dessert celebrates the country's most important fruit - dates.
-Popular in cafes, bakeries, and home baking.
-Often served with Arabic coffee or tea.
-The cake showcases how traditional ingredients adapt to contemporary desserts.
-Each bakery has its own date cake recipe, from simple loaf cakes to elaborate layered creations.
+A moist, spiced cake made with chopped dates, walnuts, and warm spices like cinnamon and cardamom.
+The dates do double duty, adding sweetness and keeping the cake moist, and some versions finish with a caramel sauce or toffee glaze.
+It is a modern Saudi dessert built around the country's most important fruit.
+You will find it in cafes, bakeries, and home kitchens, often served with Arabic coffee or tea.
+It is a good example of an old ingredient finding its way into newer desserts, and each bakery has its own recipe, from a simple loaf to elaborate layered cakes.

 vegetarianContains: WheatContains: EggsContains: DairyContains: Tree Nuts